ipspace/blog/content/posts/2021/05/packet-bursts-data-center-networks.md

 Speaking of pathological cases, someone told me about a pretty common one:

 * While it's true that TCP Selective Acknowledgement solves most of the packet drop issues, there's a corner case: if the last packet in a request is dropped, the receiver won't send a Selective ACK response, and as the sender keeps quiet (waiting for a response), we'll have to wait for the regular TCP timeout to kick in.
-* The default TCP retransmission timeout (in Linux) is 200 msec -- ridiculously large for environments where we love nagging about microsecond latencies.
+* The default minimum TCP retransmission timeout (RTO) in Linux is 200 msec -- ridiculously large for environments where we love nagging about microsecond latencies.

 **End result**: if the network manages to lose just the right packet, end-to-end application latency can go through the roof.
 Even worse, it probably [won't show in the averages](https://blog.ipspace.net/2020/08/measuring-latency.html) your lovely single-pain-of-glass displays, but the users will definitely notice it.

-Most operating systems try to do their best estimating retransmission timeout ([here's a lengthy description of what Linux does](http://sgros.blogspot.com/2012/02/calculating-tcp-rto.html)), and if you care enough, you can set the initial RTO in Linux routing table... but of course it's easier to blame the network and demand large buffers everywhere.
+Most operating systems try to do their best estimating retransmission timeout ([here's a lengthy description of what Linux does](http://sgros.blogspot.com/2012/02/calculating-tcp-rto.html)), and if you care enough, you can set the minimum RTO in Linux routing table, [effectively eliminating incast collapse](https://www.cs.cmu.edu/~dga/papers/incast-sigcomm2009.pdf) and the need for big buffers.
+That's been known for over a decade, but of course it's easier to blame the network and demand large buffers everywhere.
 It might also be more expensive, but who cares -- it's some other teams' budget anyway.

+On a somewhat tangential topic, Linux can change IPv6 flow labels after encountering repetitive retransmissions, and if you use IPv6 flow labels as part of your in-fabric ECMP hashing, that could help TCP flows avoid a congested (or misbehaving) switch.
+For more details, watch the *[Self-healing Network of the Magic of Flow Labels](https://ripe82.ripe.net/archives/video/527)* presentation by Alexander Azimov

+## Revision History

+2021-05-24
+: Fixed the Linux RTO paragraph and added a link to Sigcomm 2009 paper measuring the impact of reduced minimum RTO. (source: Enrique Vallejo).

+: Added a link to RIPE82 presentation by Alexander Azimov (source: Blake Willis via LinkedIn)